 Woodland Management Plans

 Typically an initial meeting is held with an owner to assess possible long term vision and objectives.
-Following this initial meeting, a key part of the work involves a detailed woodland survey and subsequent compilation of compartment stocking descriptions, together with possible suitable prescriptions or options to discuss later with the client.
-Initial survey work helps identify any potential risks to the woodland and future restocking needs
+Following this initial meeting, a detailed woodland survey is carried out, followed by compartment stocking descriptions and any proposed operations is compiled to discuss with the client.
+Initial survey work helps identify any potential risks to the woodland, from both a tree and public health point of view.

 The Woodland Management Plan forms the point of reference for a client’s woodlands.
-It draws together all the pertinent details relevant to the woodlands, with the resulting recommendations for action covering a 20 year+ period.
-It is a dynamic planning document, which our clients value.
-Supported by our high-quality GIS mapping, we are able to present complex proposals beautifully and to plan work phasing and budget planning well into the future.
+It draws together all the pertinent details relevant to the woodlands, with the resulting recommendations for action covering a minimum 10 year period.
+Supported by our high-quality GIS mapping, we are able to clearly present complex proposals, work phasing and budget planning throughout the management plan period.

 Woodland Management Plans are now essential for those clients wishing to secure woodland grant aid or take advantage of the Renewable Heat Incentive.
-Nicholsons Lockhart Garratt can give advice regarding sustainable wood production and production forecasts that are usually required when considering biomass heating systems.
-We have experience in the extraction, stacking and air drying of chip-wood for use in biomass boilers.
+Nicholsons can provide advice and support regarding sustainable wood production and production forecasts that are usually required when considering biomass heating systems.
+We have experience in the extraction, stacking and air drying of chip-wood for use in biomass boilers too.

-There are grants available to support sustainable woodland management activities.
-With a very detailed understanding of these complex grants, we can assist you in taking full advantage of securing an important income stream for your woodland.
+With a very detailed understanding of these complex grants, we can advise and assist you in taking full advantage of securing an important income stream for your woodland.
+Please see the Grants, Funding and Licencing page for further details of all woodland grants currently available.

 Operational Contract Management